Creative Placemaking in Planning

 Through partnerships and engagement, planners and artists can make a tremendous difference in the quality of the built environment using a variety of creative placemaking skills.
 However, differing techniques, language, and cultures can be an obstacle for planners and artists working together.

 The American Planning Association, Boston's Metropolitan Area Planning Council (MAPC), Americans for the Arts (AFTA), and the Townscape Institute are partnering to expand best practices, tools, case studies, and networking opportunities to support partnerships as the two fields learn to work together to develop successful creative placemaking projects.
 This collaboration will develop planner-friendly tools, vetted by the public art field and APA's Arts and Planning Interest Group, to increase planners' competencies in working with artists.

-A draft Research KnowledgeBase resource collection will be available in 2018 and tested in a Boston-area community in a local placemaking project.
+A Research KnowledgeBase resource collection (available as of April 2018) will be tested in a Boston-area community in a local placemaking project.

 The final resource collection and related tools will be available by February 2019.

 Creative Placemaking Resource Collection

 The first draft of the Creative Placemaking Research KnowledgeBase resource collection is ready for exploration and comment.
 We welcome suggestions for additional resources to include, as well as any necessary edits to the text within the collection.
 Please contact us with suggested modifications.